danielfoehrKn/kubeswitch/hooks/README.md

 ```
 switch hooks help
 Usage:
-  --hook-config-path path to the hook configuration file. (default "~/.kube/switch-config.yaml")
+  --config-path path to the configuration file. (default "~/.kube/switch-config.yaml")
-  --hook-state-directory path to the state directory. (default "~/.kube/switch-state")
+  --state-directory path to the state directory. (default "~/.kube/switch-state")
   --hook-name the name of the hook that should be run.
   --run-hooks-immediately run hooks right away.
 Do not respect the hooks execution configuration. (default "true").
 ```